-Echelon Biosciences has been making PIP Strips, a supported nitrocellulose membrane spotted with 8 phosphoinositides and 7 other biologically relevant lipids, for almost 20 years.
-This simple tool is designed as a screen to identify novel interactions between proteins and specific lipids (illustrated above).
+Echelon Biosciences has been making PIP Strips, a nitrocellulose membrand spotted with 8 phosphoinositides and 7 other biologically relevant lipids, for over 20 years.
+This simple tool is designed as a screen to identify novel interactions between proteins and specific lipids.
 Images of PIP Strips can be found in publications throughout the lipid field and are known as useful tools in the characterization of new and interesting lipid binding proteins.

 The procedure for PIP Strips is very similar to a western blot.
 The membrane is blocked, incubated with a lipid binding protein of interest followed by primary and secondary antibodies.
 The PIP Strips are then visualized with chemiluminescence, fluorescence, or with a precipitating TMB (K-TMBp).
 Although this assay is straightforward, problems do occur.
 The goal of this blog post is to provide helpful tips and tricks in obtaining quality images and results.